billy-4md/geodesic_distance/README.md

 This repository provides a cpp implementation of fast marching and raster scan for 2D/3D geodesic distance transforms, and proivdes a python interface to use it.
 This is part of the work of DeepIGeoS [4].
 If you use our code, please cite this paper.  https://arxiv.org/abs/1707.00652

 # How to use
-1, build the cpp files with python, run `python setup.py build`

-2, install the package to default python path, run `python setup.py install`
+1, Make sure you have the required build tools, run `sudo apt-get install build-essential python3-dev`

+2, Activate your Anaconda env, run `conda activate [anaconda_environment]`

+3, Install the build requirements, run `pip install numpy setuptools wheel`

+4, Build and install the package, run `pip install .`

-3, see a 2D example, run `python test2d.py`
+5, See a 2D example, run `python test2d.py`

-4, see a 3D example, run `python test3d.py`
+6, See a 3D example, run `python test3d.py`